tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

 The objectives outlined in the Motivations section are accomplished as follows:

-- By adding a mandatory "Security Considerations" section to the EIP template ([TODO?]for all types except Informational?) documenting security relevant design information, decisions, pitfalls, implementation details, and discussions.
+- By adding a mandatory "Security Considerations" section to the EIP template ([TODO/DISCUSS]for all types except Informational?) documenting security relevant design information, decisions, pitfalls, implementation details, and discussions.
 - By Adjusting the EIP process to reject proposals that are missing the section or blatantly fail to consider security aspects of the proposed change.
 - By providing guidance on security considerations when proposing a change.

 This document proposes a lightweight process for the documentation of security considerations.
 The idea is to provide important security related information to the security community for review in a digestible form that helps to quickly review EIPs for security implications.
-Address the EIP target audience.
-Focus on what is changing with the EIP.
+Address the EIP target audience and focus on what is changing with the EIP.

 **Guidance on Security Considerations**

+This section
 * Design
   * Outline how security was taken into consideration for this EIP.
   * Clearly document important security relevant design decisions and changing assumptions.
 Note: Avoid duplicating information, reference related section of the EIP and provide security annotations.
   * Document security relevant details for implementers including edge-cases, language-specific notes, and common pitfalls.
   * How does the change affect various aspects and layers of the ethereum ecosystem?
-    * What is the effect on the ecosystem? (e.g. changing incentives, inbalances, ...)
+    * What is the effect on the ecosystem? (e.g. changing incentives, imbalances, ...)
     * What is the effect on the consensus layer? (e.g. changes to the consensus algorithm)
     * What is the effect on the networking layer? (e.g. protocol changes or optimizations)
     * What is the effect on the API/RPC layer? (e.g. interface and API changes)